353solutions/learn-go-by-writing-rest-apis/step_05/README.md

 ## The Empty Interface

 Go is a typed language.
-I some ways it's more strict than C/Java - for example you can't divide a integer with a float.
+In some ways it's more strict than C/Java - for example you can't divide a integer with a float.
 However sometimes we'd like a variable that holds any type (`object` in Java, `void *` in C/C++ ...).
 In Go this type is the empty interface, which is written as `interface{}`.